vsingh57seneca/KeebGram/README.md

 # KeebGram
-PRJ project for a social media platform called KeyGram.
+PRJ project for a social media platform called KeebGram.